Blotch3D/Blotch3D/README.md

 2. Download the Blotch3D repository zip from the GitHub page and unzip it.

-3. Open the Visual Studio solution file (Blotch3D.sln) to build and run the example projects.
+3. Open the Visual Studio solution file (Blotch3D.sln) and build and run the example projects.

 4. Use IntelliSense and see "Blotch3DManual.pdf" for the reference documentation.